-The normal form $\nf(w)$ can be computed from $w$ letter by letter in polynomial time and linear-logarithmic space (for representing natural numbers) in the length of $w$.

-\begin{proposition} Two finite bar strings $v, w \in \barAs$ are $\alpha$-equivalent iff $\nf(v) = \nf(w)$. \end{proposition} As an immediate consequence, we have \begin{corollary} The $\alpha$-equivalence of finite bar strings is decidable in polynomial time. \end{corollary} Indeed, to decide whether two given bar strings $v,w\in \barAs$ are $\alpha$-equivalent, it suffices to compute their normal forms $\nf(v)$ and $\nf(w)$ and check for syntactic equality.
+\begin{proposition} Two bar strings $v, w \in \barAs$ are $\alpha$-equivalent iff $\nf(v) = \nf(w)$. \end{proposition} The normal form $\nf(w)$ can be computed from $w$ letter by letter in polynomial time and linear-logarithmic space (for representing natural numbers) in the length of $w$.
+Therefore, as an immediate consequence of \Cref{lem:aeDBNF}, we get: \begin{corollary} $\alpha$-equivalence of finite bar strings is polynomial-time decidable. \end{corollary} Indeed, to decide whether two bar strings $v,w\in \barAs$ are $\alpha$-equivalent, one computes their normal forms $\nf(v)$ and $\nf(w)$ and checks for syntactic equality.

-\mypar{Infinite Bar Strings} De Bruijn normal forms for infinite bar strings could be defined in the same way as for finite bar strings.
-However, this normal form does not preserve ultimate periodicity (for instance, $(\newletter aa)^\omega$ has the normal form $11 22 33\cdots$).
-A modified normal form that does preserve it, is invariant under $\alpha$-renaming, and the representation of ultimately periodic bar strings via pairs of finite bar strings seems hard to achieve.
+\mypar{Infinite Bar Strings} De Bruijn normal forms for infinite bar strings could be introduced in the same way as for finite bar strings.
+However, this normal form does not preserve ultimate periodicity; for instance, the periodic bar string $(\newletter aa)^\omega$ has the normal form $11 22 33\cdots$, which is not ultimately periodic.
+In fact, a notion of normal form that does preserve ultimate periodicity, is invariant under $\alpha$-renaming, and invariant under changing the representation of ultimately periodic bar strings via pairs of finite bar strings, seems hard to achieve.